(Last Updated: May 31, 2023)

 Authorized Agent for Requests

 You may designate an authorized agent to make a request on your behalf.
-Unless you have a power of attorney, if you would like to use an authorized agent, which is an individual or business registered with the Secretary of State that you have authorized to act on your behalf, to submit a request, you must provide the authorized agent with written and signed permission to do so, verify your own identity directly with us, and directly confirm that you provided the authorized agent with permission to submit the request.
+Unless you have a power of attorney, if you would like to use an authorized agent, which is an individual or business that you have authorized to act on your behalf to submit a request, you must provide the authorized agent with written and signed permission to do so, verify your own identity directly with us, and directly confirm that you provided the authorized agent with permission to submit the request.
 We may deny a request from an authorized agent that does not submit proof that they are authorized to act on your behalf.

-We will not discriminate against you for exercising your rights under the CCPA.
+We will not discriminate or retaliate against you for exercising your rights under the CCPA.

 17.8 Changes to Section 17

-We are required by law to update this California Privacy Statement at least once each year.
-This California Privacy Statement was last updated on September 14, 2022.
+We are required by law to update this California Privacy Notice at least once each year.
+This California Privacy Notice was last updated on May 31, 2023.

 - Northpoint Commercial Finance